Cockpit's main interface consists of three main components:

 functionality slots.

-Currently only used for the "No Function" option.
+Currently only used for the "No Function" option, which is used when a button or axis input is unmapped.

 Adding support for a new joystick type requires providing an SVG file with particular element IDs (for function mapping, and so the elements can be dynamically filled when the corresponding button is pressed):